ferneybaron/building-java-apps/README.md

    - Constraints:
      - Only authorized bank employees should have access to this feature.
      - The system should provide a list of all accounts with their respective details, including account numbers, customer names, and current balances.

+# Basics to be practiced before starting for above user stories
+### Check if the user is already exist in the system